was111607/sample-gcp-nlp-flask/backend_api/README.md

     ${PROJECT_ID}@appspot.gserviceaccount.com
     ```

-## Running the backend
+### Local Development Environment
-To just run your app (that is, not deploying it just yet), you are recommended to create a virtual enviroment.
-This is just an environment where we install the specific dependencies needed by the project and can run the code.
-You can, of course, run the app without a virtual environment but it is usually easier to use one during the course of development as it allows you to effectively manage and isolate dependencies for different projects.
+You should first test new and changed code locally to verify correct functionality before deployment onto GCP, which hosts the 'live', final version of your project.
+To facilitate this, you are strongly recommended to create a virtual enviroment.
+This is an environment where we install and manage the specific dependencies needed by the project to run the code, and is isolated away from other environments running projects to prevent conflicts between different dependencies.

-If you wish to use a virtual environment, you are required to create it just once: before you run the app for the first time, after which, you have to simply activate/deactivate your virtual environment.
-Not to worry, the following steps will walk you through it!
+After creating the virtual environment, you must 'activate' it to access it and 'deactivate' it when you do not need to use it.

-### Creating a Virtual Environment:
+#### Creating a Virtual Environment:

-### For macOS/Unix systems
+**For macOS/Unix systems**

 Install virtualenv: